WarzoneMC/LegacyWZ/README.md

 1. Dev environments are currently not supported.
 I'l be adding an easy way to setup a test server soon.

 ## About Warzone's Code
-This plugin originally started as a fork of [Cardinal](https://github.com/twizmwazin/CardinalPGM), a fantastic open source plugin.
+Warzone originally started as a fork of [Cardinal](https://github.com/twizmwazin/CardinalPGM), a fantastic open source plugin.
 Minehut's team has since redesigned many core aspects of the plugin, including a conversion to JSON instead of XML and reworking the majority of the integral game-controlling modules.